 Provided that the title is free and clear of any liens or judgments – and the seller has the legal right to sell the property – a lawyer can help you determine whether or not you should proceed.

 No matter what, if you have any concerns whatsoever that you are being cheated on any property sale, it’s absolutely best practice to bring legal counseling on board.

-The negotiation phase is usually where most buyers and sellers begin, even though it actually takes place in the middle of the sales process.
-During this step, buyers and sellers exchange offers and counteroffers, eventually agreeing on a sale price.
+The negotiation phase is usually where most cash buyer and sellers begin, even though it actually takes place in the middle of the sales process.
+During this step, cash buyer and sellers exchange offers and counteroffers, eventually agreeing on a sale price.

 A home inspection gives buyers the peace of mind that the property they’re buying is worth the price.

 Any home can look beautiful on the outside, but it can still have significant maintenance problems, such as poor plumbing for electrical wiring.
 Often, defects discovered during home inspection delay the deal if the seller won’t fix them.
 This is one of the many things you need to worry about when you sell your house.

 Pest inspections are part and parcel with home inspections, and in some parts of the country, the local housing authority will require them before they sign-off on a purchasing agreement.

 After you gather all the inspection information, you can renegotiate the offer or choose to walk away from the deal altogether.

 Think of the renegotiation phase as an off-ramp of sorts if things aren’t going well and you just don’t feel right about the sale.
 Remember that it’s never a good idea to sell your house or buy a property under duress.

 Here’s where the process is different from cash buyer!
 You don’t have to consider mortgage loans and interest rates, which will speed up the deal if the cash buyer already has the funds ready and waiting for approval.
 Sell your house directly to cash buyer!